-- (a) The Employer agrees that, except in the case of emergency, an employee's workload will not be increased as a result of positions being temporarily vacant due to illness, vacation, leave of absence, or any other reason. - (b) In such instances, the Employer will give regular employees the opportunity to substitute in higher-paying positions and arrange for staff replacements at the lowest paying category. - (c) Approval for release to a temporary assignment, where that assignment is a promotion, will not be unreasonably withheld.
+- (a) The Employer agrees that that an employee's workload will not be increased as a result of positions being temporarily vacant due to illness, vacation, leave of absence, or any other reason.
+In case of emergency, an employee's workload may be temporarily increased to a maximum of 7 consecutive work days. - (b) In such instances, the Employer will give regular employees the opportunity to substitute in higher-paying positions and arrange for staff replacements at the lowest paying category. - (c) Approval for release to a temporary assignment, where that assignment is a promotion, will not be unreasonably withheld.